jesper-olsen/sat_puzzles/README.md

 ### Minesweeper

-First you will need a text file that specifies a problem, such as this 9x9 text file:
+First you will need a file that specifies a minesweeper setup, such as this text file for a 9x9 grid with 9 mines:

 ``` text
 ..*......